I have GERD - what can I eat that won't cause flare-ups?

 Chocolate

-You can find out more info at this link and we mark each of our recipes as to whether they might be "GERD friendly" based on these common triggers.
+You can find more information in our GERD section and we mark each of our recipes as to whether they might be "GERD friendly" based on these common triggers.

 One of the best ways to control your GERD is to keep a food diary for a while to identify your triggers.
 It's not often that I hear of bagels (it might be the fat you put on the bagel) or peanut butter (again, this could be the high fat).